shudingbo/scp-cleanRedis/README.md

 [中文看这里]

-This Module is plugin for [sdb-schedule], use auto clean redis data. sdb-schedule has APP [node-schedule-ui].
+This Module is plugin for [sdb-schedule], use auto clean redis data. sdb-schedule has APP [sdb-schedule-ui].
 You can download it [download]。

 - support regex